Intelligent LiDAR Navigation: Leveraging External Information and Semantic Maps with LLM as Copilot: Approach

 The updated set of vertices \( V' \) and edges \( E'' \) can be expressed as:

 The final graph incorporating the start position and the destination centroid for this specific navigation task is:

 Finally path \( \mathbf{P} \) is defined as: $\mathbf{P} = A^*(AG')$, where $A^*$ represents the well-known A star algorithm.
-As shown in Fig. \ref{fig:pipe_map}, the $A^*$ method would select the path in (a) only utilizing precomputed passage lengths.
-However, with insights from the \textit{PassageCostEvaluator}, the left path is assigned a higher cost, leading to the path in (b).
-The \textit{NavigationEventMonitor} then excludes the yellow area, resulting in the final approved path in (c).
+Fig. \ref{fig:pipe_map} demonstrates our approach on an example: The $A^*$ method selects the path in (a) only utilizing pre-computed $d_{ij}$.
+However, with insights from the \textit{PassageCostEvaluator}, the path in (a) is assigned a higher cost, leading to the path in (b).
+The \textit{NavigationEventMonitor} then excludes the invalid area (yellow area), resulting in the final approved path in (c).

+{Utilizing osmAG's room-level topology as the underlying graph structure, instead of the high-resolution occupancy grid, substantially decreases the computational burden of A* search and allows for more efficient plan and re-plan.}